adellej/beans/docs/usage.rst

 does this one way, but you should always check multiple methods and see if the results are significantly different.

-The central values of these and 1 sigma uncertainties are saved in the text file ``(run_id)_parameterconstraints_pred.txt``.
+Call :meth:`beansp.Beans.write_param_uncert` to save the central values of these and 1 sigma uncertainties in the text file ``(run_id)_parameterconstraints_pred.txt``.

 The  model predictions include the burst time, fluence, and alpha, which are stored as arrays containing an entry for each of the predicted bursts.
 These arrays will include as many elements as are chosen via the ``numburstssim`` parameter on initialisation.
 The time array has 1 extra element than the fluence and alpha arrays, because the latter parameters do not include predictions for the reference burst (with index ``ref_ind``).